-The correct understanding of the content by the child is necessary if he is to reach his salvation.
-This demands that in the lesson the teacher vigorously guide him and the deeper nature of the content has to be expounded and interpreted.
-The particular nature of the learning material in a lesson on religion thus is a determinant of the ground form which will primarily be a guided conversation.
-As a general rule, one can state that the teacher should choose conversation as a form during those moments in his lesson that, in his opinion, the content can be effectively discussed through the medium of language.
+The correct understanding of the content by the child is necessary if he/she is to reach his/her salvation [as a believer].
+This demands that, in the lesson, the teacher vigorously guides him/her, and the deeper nature of the content must be expounded and interpreted.
+The nature of the learning material in a lesson on religion, thus, is a determinant of the ground-form which will primarily be a guided conversation.
+Generally, one can state that the teacher should choose conversation as a form during those moments in his/her lesson when, in his/her opinion, the content can be effectively discussed through the medium of language.